walshs33/sweng2018group/README.md

 To run server: python manage.py runserver

 # ToDo
+Registration - PGP key generation and field for what group user is in

+Admin must approve of registrations

+Change password - key passphrase must also be changed, key does not have to be revoked

-Login system for Principal Invetigator, Head of School, Faculty Office, HR
+Login system for Principal Investigator, Head of School, Faculty Office, HR		(mostly there using Django auth system)

-(Email/User and password)

-Admin (for handover, they authenticate accounts etc)
+Admin (for handover, they authenticate accounts etc)	(functionality should be added to admin panel it's at /admin/ )

-Working form (stores data for now and identifies who currently needs to sign off on it)
+Form:

+	Stores data, this needs to be encrypted

+	Needs to be able to identify relevant parties and notify them

 Sign off page (for Head of School, Faculty Office, HR)